Brennall/HFH-SRD/Chapter05.md

 A quest (and all effects thereof) can be ended by a remove curse spell from a caster two or more levels higher than the caster of the quest, or by a wish, or by the reverse of this spell.
 Dispel magic does not affect a quest spell.

-### Restore Life and Limb*	Range:	touch (120’)
+### Restore Life and Limb*	Range:	touch (120')

 Divine 5	Duration:	instantaneous

 This spell restores life to a deceased creature (excluding creatures which are not truly alive, such as constructs, elementals, and undead).
 The caster can raise a creature that has been dead for no longer than two days at 7th level, and four days are added per level above 7.
 For example, a 9th level caster can bring a character back to life that has been dead for 10 days.
 However, this spell cannot bring back a creature that has died of old age, lost its head, or had its body cremated.

-Because it repairs even lethal damage and regrows flesh and bone, this spell can also heal a character of any permanent wounds, such as lost limbs, disfiguring scars, or shattered spines (see the Mortal Wounds table in Chapter 6 for details on permanent wounds).Despite this spell’s beneficial results, tampering with the body and soul is never without risk.
+Because it repairs even lethal damage and regrows flesh and bone, this spell can also heal a character of any permanent wounds, such as lost limbs, disfiguring scars, or shattered spines (see the Mortal Wounds table in Chapter 6 for details on permanent wounds).Despite this spell's beneficial results, tampering with the body and soul is never without risk.
 Each time a character benefits from restore life and limb, he must roll on the Tampering with Mortality table in Chapter 6 and apply these results.

 If restore life and limb is ever cast on an undead monster, the monster must save versus Death or be instantly destroyed.